vermell/crf/Readme.md

-tntienTest ieThis is a Grapical Model Framework.
+#This is a Grapical Model Framework
+To be continued.